Nioh 3: How to Build Ninja Talons – Ferocious Claws Guide

 Advertisement

-• Main weapon: Talons for fast multi-hit pressure at very short range
+• Main weapon: Talons (Simple Talons or Togakushi Talons) for fast multi-hit pressure at very short range.

-• Core support: Barrier Talisman for Ki recovery and smoother pressure
+• Core support: Barrier Talisman for faster Ki recovery so your strings keep flowing.

 What Ferocious Claws is trying to do

-Talons are consistently described in public build guidance as the shortest-range but fastest Ninja weapon.
-That matters because the weapon is not built around safe spacing.
-It is built around forcing the enemy to deal with repeated contact, fast recovery, and a steady stream of light-to-medium hits that pile up damage faster than their individual numbers suggest.
+Talons are the shortest-range but fastest Ninja weapon in Nioh 3, and that single fact decides how the build plays.
+It is not built around safe spacing.
+It is built around forcing the enemy into repeated contact: fast recovery, constant light-to-medium hits, and status that piles up damage faster than the individual numbers suggest.

 Weapon and skill priorities

-Start with Talons as your main commitment and build the rest of the kit around helping them stay active.
-You do not need a complicated rotation.
-You need the right support tools so your fast strings keep leading into either more pressure or a clean status trigger.
+Commit to Talons first and build the rest of the kit to keep them swinging.
+You do not need a complicated rotation — you need support tools that turn your fast strings into either more pressure or a clean status trigger.

-• Talons: prioritize the weapon because its fast attacks and skill execution are the point of the build.
-Choose Talon attacks that help you re-enter range quickly, extend short strings, or punish a winded target without a long recovery.
+• Talons (Simple Talons / Togakushi Talons): these are the fixed-effect Talon variants worth building around.
+Prioritize attacks that re-enter range quickly, extend short strings, or punish a winded target without a long recovery.

-• Barrier Talisman: this is the most consistently recommended utility piece.
-Talons spend Ki quickly because the weapon wants constant action, and Barrier helps you keep attacking instead of resetting after every exchange.
+• Barrier Talisman: the default utility piece.
+Talons burn Ki fast because the weapon wants constant action, and Barrier keeps you attacking instead of resetting after every exchange.

-• Water Talisman: Water is the usual first element because Saturation amplifies the punishment phase once it lands.
+• Water Talisman: Water is your first element because Saturation is what amplifies the punish that follows.

-• Damage passives and utility skills: public recommendations frequently point to effects like Dread Bringer and Ninjutsu Cultivation, which reward you for pressuring enemies that are already afflicted or debuffed.
+• Damage passives: Dread Bringer and Ninjutsu Cultivation reward you for pressuring enemies that are already afflicted or debuffed, which is exactly what this build does.

-• Defensive flex slot: if your damage feels fine but you are dying on approach, a defensive support like Steel Talisman is often better than greedier damage stacking.
+• Defensive flex slot: if your damage is fine but you keep dying on approach, Steel Talisman beats greedier damage stacking.

-The easiest mistake here is overloading the build with too many separate buff ideas and then never actually swinging.
-Ferocious Claws works because the support package is there to enable Talons, not replace them.
-Keep your active plan short enough that you can set up and engage quickly.
+The easiest mistake is overloading the build with buff ideas and then never actually swinging.
+The support package exists to enable Talons, not replace them.
+Keep your active plan short enough to set up and engage in a couple of seconds.

 Stat priorities for a beginner Talons setup

-• Heart: one of the most common priorities, because Talons are only strong when your Ki economy supports repeated aggression.
+• Heart: your top priority.
+Talons are only strong when your Ki economy supports repeated aggression.

-• Strength: another common secondary pick depending on how your gear and weapon scaling line up.
+• Strength: a useful secondary pick for additional Ki damage depending on your gear scaling.

-• Constitution: take a modest amount so the build does not feel paper-thin while you learn Talon range and boss timings.
+• Constitution: a modest amount so the build is not paper-thin while you learn Talon range and boss timings.

-• Stamina: invest only enough to wear your preferred armor while staying under B agility.
-Do not bloat this stat just to force heavier gear onto a mobility build.
+• Stamina: only enough to wear your chosen armor while staying under B Agility.
+Do not bloat it just to force heavier gear onto a mobility build.

-If you want a simple leveling rule, put your early points into Heart and your talisman stat first, then add Skill and Strength as support, then patch survivability with Constitution or Fortitude when the build starts feeling too fragile.
-That gives you a build that functions immediately instead of one that only makes sense after a full respec.
+Simple leveling rule: early points into Heart and Magic, then Skill and Strength as support, then top up Constitution when the build starts feeling fragile.
+That gives you a build that works immediately instead of one that only makes sense after a full respec.

 FinalBoss // Gear